Cruse Bereavement Care has been helping bereaved people for 60 years.

 In 1989 Cruse is asked by the Department of Health to set up a Disasters Working Party to learn lessons from the tragedies, and consider appropriate social and psychological provision for the future.

 Cruse Director Derek Nuttall marks 27 years of Cruse with a fundraising walk crossing 27 Thames bridges.
 In following years he will go on to visit 28 places on the Monopoly board (with a double decker bus of supporters following) and undertake a walk over 30 locks and bridges on the River Thames for our 30th anniversary.

 Cruse hosts an International Conference on Grief and Bereavement in London, with 600 delegates from 24 countries.

 Cruse support expanded further to include a helpline.

 During the 90s our understanding of the process of grief developed further following some influential academic studies.
 There was increasing recognition that many bereaved people need support, and counselling became more regulated.
 In 1997 the unexpected death of Diana, Princess of Wales sparked a period of national mourning which challenged society’s attitude to public grief.
 By 1999 Cruse had a new development plan aiming for a new Area structure, and an organisation which can respond to the needs of bereaved people with a high-quality service including telephone and email support.

-Derek Nuttall retires.
+Derek Nuttall retires and is awarded the MBE for services to bereaved people.
 Alex Sandison takes over as Director, with Rosemary Pearce succeeding him in 1991.

 The first Cruse helpline is set up.